Sinuate peartree borer

 Sinuate peartree borer, photo: James Lindsey at Ecology of Commanster - CC BT-SA 3.0

-The parasitic wasp is the natural enemy of pear ringworm.
+The parasitoid wasp is the natural enemy of the pear ringworm.

 Where to find